xthames/swxg/docs/source/api/index.rst

 API
 ===

-The following details all of the classes and functions used in ``swxg``
+The following details all of the classes and functions used in ``swxg``, organized by the corresponding script in the GitHub repository.

 .. toctree::
     :maxdepth: 2